 Verifiable CPD can be achieved through conferences, seminars, training courses and online tests.
-It is verifiable because the activity is measureable, and has well-defined objectives and outcomes.
-You also receive proof of attendance/completion.
+It is verifiable because the activity is measurable, and has well-defined objectives and outcomes.
+You also receive proof of attendance and completion.

 Non-verifiable CPD includes reading books and keeping up-to-date with journal articles that benefit your ongoing learning and development.

-For dental nurses who are registered with Medacs Healthcare, you automatically receive six hours of free training to count towards your verifiable CPD hours.
+If you are a dental nurse who is registered with Medacs Healthcare, you automatically receive six hours of free training to count towards your verifiable CPD hours.

 Our training covers the following topics: